dfried2007/Flickster/README.md

 * [y] List anything else that you can get done to improve the app functionality!
       ** -Popularity displayed in a horizontal progress bar with RTL orientation.

+* Future version may:
+      ** -Allow the user to choose which trailers he'd like to watch.
+      ** -Offer an Activty to allow purchasing tickets on Fandango's API.

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of implemented user stories:  (http://i.imgur.com/BXf9uF9.gifv)

 <img src='http://i.imgur.com/BXf9uF9.gifv' title='Video Walkthrough' width='' alt='Video Walkthrough' />